ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

 ## Selecting Mbed TLS secure socket or offloaded TLS socket

 By default, the system is configured to use the Mbed TLS based secure socket because only a few network stacks support offloaded TLS socket.
 You can enable the offloaded TLS socket in the application json configuration file by setting: `"nsapi.offload-tlssocket": true`.

-## Reusability

-Mbed TLS secure socket:
-Parts of the state machine are probably relevant when implementing DTLS socket.
-TLSSocketWrapper is entirely reusable when doing the TLS handshake using any socket type.
-It does not have tight bindings to TCP.

-Offloaded secure socket:
-The current implementation is for TLS only and does not support DTLS.

 ## Assumptions